EG&G: Janet Airlines

-EG&G's "Special Projects" division was the notable operator of the Janet Terminal at McCarran International Airport [Now Harry Reid] Las Vegas, Nevada, a service used to transport employees to remote government locations in Nevada and California.
+EG&G's "Special Projects" division was the notable operator of the Janet Terminal at McCarran International Airport Las Vegas, Nevada, a service used to transport employees to remote government locations in Nevada and California.
 EG&G also had a joint venture with Raytheon Technical Services, creating JT3 LLC (JT4 LLC in present as of 2025) in 2000, which operates the Joint Range Technical Services contract in support of the United States Air Force.

 Lear Siegler Services, Inc.

 EG&G Technical Services, Inc. and Lear Siegler Services, Inc. consolidated, becoming one of the nation's leading U.S. federal government contractors providing operations and maintenance, systems engineering and technical assistance, and program management, primarily to the Departments of Defense and Homeland Security.
 The companies are separate legal entities, but share a common management.
 In December 2009, URS announced its decision to discontinue the Lear Siegler name for this division.